YOUR COVERAGE OUTSIDE THE UNITED STATES

 Amount in Excess of R&C

-$300
+Non-Network Doctor $300

-Total cost to Participant $420
+Total Cost to the Participant

 Pharmacies Outside of the United States